And Life Goes On: Plot

 A film director and his son, Pouya, start a journey towards Koker, where approximately half of Where Is the Friend's Home? took place, seeking out information on the star of the picture.
-During the first half, they search for a highway to the village, as most of the roads have been damaged or blocked by the earthquake; meanwhile, the two cross paths with several locals (who were also witnesses of the earthquake) and often ask directions.
+During the first half, they search for a highway that would take them to the village, as most of the roads have been damaged or blocked by the earthquake; meanwhile, the two cross paths with several locals (who were also witnesses of the earthquake) and often ask for directions.

-After changing his route several times, the two finally reach one of the villages in which the movie was filmed.
+After changing their route several times, the two finally reach one of the villages in which the movie was filmed.
 They visit one of those who acted, and accompany him for a little while.
-The director and his son visit the destroyed village and hear additional stories of those who survived, among them a young married couple that lost many relatives in the disaster but decided to marry anyway (since the dead did not foresee their demise).
+The director and his son visit the destroyed village and hear additional stories of those who survived, among them a young married couple that lost many relatives in the disaster but decided to marry anyway, since the dead did not foresee their demise.
 One scene featuring this couple is a focal point of the third film in Kiarostami's Koker trilogy, Through the Olive Trees.

 Later, the director and his son find another child who acted in the movie and take him to the tents, where people from Poshypa (the neighbouring village to Koker) are living, as their houses have been destroyed.
 The people have a good television and are gathering to watch an important soccer match.
-The son of the director wants to watch the final match of the Football World Cup with the other kids, so his father leaves him there with the intention of returning later to pick him up.
+The son of the director wants to watch the match of the football World Cup with the other kids, so his father leaves him there with the intention of returning later to pick him up.
 He talks to other witnesses of the earthquake and admires the spirit they have had to move on with their lives.

 He passes a man carrying a tank and drives up a large hill until the engine begins overheating and he is unable to continue.
 He gets out of the vehicle and looks up and sees two boys far up ahead (presumably one of whom is the lead).
 The man with the tank helps him restart the engine.
 The director seemingly leaves as the man with the tank goes walking uphill.
 The director's car races several meters before trying to climb the hill again and after he makes it, the director picks up the man with the tank.
 Following this scene, the credits roll.